 If your socks have gone missing in the laundry, you are blessed by the Invisible Pink Unicorn.
 This explains why socks tend to disappear in the laundry; the Invisible Pink Unicorn takes them.

 Nobody knows what she does with them, though.
 Anyhow, according to the Church of the Invisible Pink Unicorn, you should be joyful that the Invisible Pink Unicorn chose you to sacrifice your sock.

-♥ All holy days of other religions are also holy days of the Invisible Pink Unicorn.
-The holiest day of the year is 1st of April.
+All holy days of other religions are also holy days of the Invisible Pink Unicorn.
+The holiest day of the year is the 1st of April.

-♥ The Purple Oyster of Doom is the devil of the IPU.
-According to a legend, the Purple Oyster was once on the same side with the Invisible Pink Unicorn.
+The Purple Oyster of Doom is the devil of the IPU.
+According to a legend, the Purple Oyster was once on the same side as the Invisible Pink Unicorn.

 The IPU Logo

 The IPU logo portraits a mathematical void symbol and a unicorn.
 The void symbol refers to nothingness; there is no faith and no god.
 It has become the symbol of atheism.
 Some atheists wear necklaces with the IPU symbol and some even have it tattooed on their skin.
 The logo was created in 2013 by Tim Ahrentløv.

 The logo is copyrighted, but it is allowed to represent it as a symbol of atheism.
 It is meant to be a symbol of friendly atheism.

 The philosopher Bertrand Russell made a teapot analogy.
 If he would claim without any proof, that a teapot orbits the Sun between the Earth and Mars, he should not expect anyone to believe his claim.
 Even though no one could prove there was no teapot in space, he would have to be the one who proves his claim.